Essential Practices for Quality Assurance and Control In Construction

 5. Comprehensive Documentation:

-• Create comprehensive documentation for all of the processes being followed including but not limited to equipment inventory, site checks, permits, and checkups.
+• Create comprehensive documentation for all processes being followed, including, but not limited to, equipment inventory, site checks, permits, and checkups.

 • Make documentation readily available to stakeholders.